Classification of Radio Backgrounds at Cosmic Dawn and 21 cm Signal Confirmation Using Neural Networks

 \subsubsection{Performance analysis}

-In order to examine the overall performance in reconstructing the power spectrum, we use a test dataset of 300 models that were not part of the training dataset.
+In order to examine the overall performance in predicting the power spectrum, we use a test data set of 300 models that were not part of the training data set.
 We define the error as the r.m.s.\ value of the difference between the predicted power spectrum ($\Delta_{\rm{predicted}}^2$) and the true power spectrum ($\Delta_{\rm{true}}^2$) generated from the simulation for the same parameter set, normalized by the maximum value of the true power spectrum over all $k$ and $z$:

 Here the mean is taken over all $k$ and $z$ bins.
 We show the histogram of the error in gray in the left panel of Fig.~\ref{fig:histogram_error_ps_prediction_from_gs_noise_and_excess}.
-The median and the mean value of the error over the entire test dataset are $0.045$ and $0.052$, respectively.
+The median and the mean value of the error over the entire test data set are $0.045$ and $0.052$, respectively.
 We find that the error is less than 0.101 for $95\%$ of cases.

-To illustrate the performance of the network in reconstructing the power spectrum from a given global signal, we show several specific examples in Fig.~\ref{fig:predicted_ps_clean}: 10'th percentile error (0.020, top panel), median error (0.045, middle panel), and 90'th percentile error (0.092, bottom panel).
+To illustrate the performance of the network in predicting the power spectrum from a given global signal, we show several specific examples in Fig.~\ref{fig:predicted_ps_clean}: 10'th percentile error (0.020, top panel), median error (0.045, middle panel), and 90'th percentile error (0.092, bottom panel).
 In this figure we show the power spectrum at $k = 0.4$ Mpc$^{-1}$, for illustration.
 We see that the prediction is generally quite good.
-Here we again note that the error in reconstruction is far smaller than the scatter due to the astrophysical uncertainty.
+Here we again note that the error in prediction is far smaller than the scatter due to the astrophysical uncertainty.